rsksmart/RSKIPs/IPs/RSKIP207.md

 #  **Abstract**

-The time-locked emergency multisignature introduced in RSKIP201 requires a that Powpeg UTXOs are periodically spent in order to prevent the time-lock expiration.
+The time-locked emergency multisignature introduced in RSKIP201 requires that Powpeg UTXOs are periodically spent in order to prevent the time-lock expiration.

 This RSKIP proposes a mechanism for the Bridge to command this time-lock refresh in a way that maintains high-availability of funds for peg-out, and low risk of time-lock expiration.